Socarrat: Usage

 Socarrats were mainly manufactured in two basic sizes: the smaller with 30 x 15 x 3 cm and the larger with 40 x 30 x 3 cm (approximate measures).
 The first one could be used in buildings in two main ways: decorating eaves (the lower edges of a roof that project over the walls) either leaning on walls or on joists.
 They could also be used in ornamental friezes, in balconies and staircases.
 The largest tiles filled the space between joists on interior ceilings, with both structural and decorative functions, supporting pavements or roofs.
 The smaller size could carry out the same function.
 Socarrats were frequently reused to build new walls and levelling out pavements.

 Manufacturing

-There’s a wide debate in what concerns to socarrat manufacturing.
+There’s a wide debate in what concerns socarrat manufacturing.
 Being objects with ceramic base, controversy starts when one considers the stages that occur after drying the moulded ceramic paste.
 González Martí and Blat Monsó are the most representative authors on this subject.

 According to González Martí, the dry tile should be covered with a kaolin based earth and painted with iron and manganese oxides.
 Then, it should be fired and the result should be a matte decoration.

 The existence of a firing process and the nature of pigments were not always clear.
 Before González Martí, some authors have referred the lime used to decorate socarrats could not have been fired after application on the tile.
 Afterwards, Blat Monsó and others have reinforced this statement.